immense/Remotely/README.md

 ## Hosting a Server (Ubuntu)
 * Ubuntu 18.04 and 19.04 have been tested.
-* Run Remotely_Server_Setup.sh (with sudo), which is in the [Utilities folder in source control](https://raw.githubusercontent.com/lucent-sea/Remotely/master/Utilities/Remotely_Server_Install.sh).
+* Run Ubuntu_Server_Install.sh (with sudo), which is in the [Utilities folder in source control](https://raw.githubusercontent.com/lucent-sea/Remotely/master/Utilities/Remotely_Server_Install.sh).
 	* The script is designed to install Remotely and Nginx on the same server, running Ubuntu 18.04 or 19.04.
 You'll need to manually set up other configurations.
     * A helpful user supplied an example Apache configuration, which can be found in the Utilities folder.
     * The script will prompt for the "App root" location, which is the above directory where the server files are located.